sorelmitra/verifit/Readme.md

 # Introduction

+## Why Developer-Based Automatic System Testing?

-System testing (or application-level testing) is a must for every project.
-Even if you have a dedicated QA team, automatic system testing is a very valuable tool for making sure your product works as expected.
+Automatic system (or application-level) testing done by developers is a must for every project.
+Even if you have a dedicated QA team, automatic system testing is a very valuable tool for making sure your product works as expected:

+- It allows developers to be very confident of the quality of the products that they ship.
-Usually you can't test a system 100% automatically.
+- Sometimes you can't test a system 100% automatically.
 But, if you manage to cover the functionality (and perhaps some non-functional requirements, such as performance and high-availability - depending on the nature of the project), this will be a big help as the project builds up, and the risk of breaking something increases.
+- It makes bug investigation easier - if you know the case covered by the bug passes in your automated tests, then the source must be elsewhere, such as misconfiguration or wrong parameter.
+- It makes QA team's life easier by helping them design their tests.

+## Why This Libray?

+For the above to work, though, the developers must be maintaining their tests along with the code base, or even better, do TDD.

+This library aims to make a developer's life easier by leveraging the already very friendly PyTest tool, and building upon it with a handful of commonly used options, such as environment variables or making authorized HTTPS requests.

 Also, on small projects or where you're time constrained, having an automatic system testing framework that's easy to put to use on a daily basis is of great help.

+## Side Note: Black Box Testing

-There are multiple ways of writing automated tests.
-One particular way I favor is **black box testing**, in which you treat your system as a black box, and *never check its internals*.
-I find it has quite a few advantages:
+There are multiple ways of writing automated tests, and this library is not tied to any particular methodology.

+However, one particular testing methodology I favor is **black box testing**, in which you treat your system as a black box, and *never check its internals*.
+I find it has quite a few advantages, and I thought I'd list some of them here:

 - Easy to put in place.
 You just hit your system in the same way its clients would.
 No need to write code that checks databases, Kafka, or who knows what.
 - Can serve as acceptance testing.
 You can put up compound scenarios.
 - It's resistant to system implementation changes.

-While I do favor black-box testing, this library is suitable for any type of testing you wish.